bludit/documentation-english/pages/content/how-to-schedule-content/index.md

 <div class="note">
 <div class="title">Note</div>
-You can modify the publish date by editing the page from <b>Content > Scheduled</b>.
+You can modify the publish date by editing the page.
 </div>